as20203/quiz-up-game/README.md

-# Laptop Store APIs
+# Quiz Up APIs

-Laptop Store API are the set of API's for the Laptop company in Islamabad.
+Quiz UP API are the set of API's for the trivia quiz game.

 # Development Server